eng-wilson/eng-wilson/README.md

 I’m passionate about building the best products for my users.
 Always in constant evolution, learning from programming to business skills.
 I love what I do!

 - Finishing my BSC in Computer Science at [UFS](http://www.ufs.br/).<br/>
-- My focus is on Front-End and Mobile with React.js and React Native.<br/>
+- My focus is on full stack development with React and Node.<br/>
-- Learning NodeJS to become a Fullstack Developer.<br/>
-- Currently reading Clean Code.<br/>
+- Constantly studying about System Design, Data Structure and Algorithms.<br/>

 ## Skills: